 It wasn’t until her second year at COD, when the new Culinary & Hospitality Center opened on campus, that she began to understand the opportunities ahead of her.

-“Once the program moved, I realized the quality and value of the program.
-I was then able to take more classes at a time and began to feel some continuity,” she said.
+“Once the program moved, I realized its quality and value.
+I was then able to take more classes and began to feel some continuity,” she said.
 “While my goals were to become a better cook, the coursework expanded my expectations as well as my knowledge in the field.
-The program has a well-rounded choice of courses that will be relevant in my future work situations.
+The program has a well-rounded choice of courses that were relevant for my future work situations.

-“Personally, I have become a better student, more organized and prepared for class.
-This is mostly due to the high expectations and prevalent and quality information given from each of my instructors.”
+“Personally, I became a better student, more organized and prepared for class.
+This was mostly due to the high expectations and quality information given from each of my instructors.”

-While at the College, Glenzinski received the Tony Priolo Chef Scholarship and was one of 16 selected to participate in the Testa Cooking competition.
+While at the College, Glenzinski received the Tony Priolo Chef Scholarship and was one of 16 students selected to participate in the Testa Cooking competition.
 Although she did not place, she did receive a monetary award for her participation.

-Having earned her certificate, Glenzinski would like to become more involved in the community, volunteering her time to cook.
-She would also like to pass on her knowledge to others and teach cooking.
+Having earned her certificate, Glenzinski knew she wanted to become more involved in the community.
+She also would like to pass on her knowledge to others and teach cooking.

 Glenzinski highly recommends College of DuPage’s Culinary Arts program and encourages others to take advantage of the many opportunities available beyond the classroom.

-“I have participated in the Visiting Chef dinners, attended professional demonstrations and met many people in the industry just from classroom experience,” she said.
+“I participated in the Visiting Chef dinners, attended professional demonstrations and met many people in the industry just from classroom experience,” she said.
 “The faculty has a wealth of talent and knowledge they are willing and able to share, but it is up to the student to reach out and use them to develop your career and better yourself.